- Find a Trail

 - My TrailLink

-This great trail shares a wide corridor with an active railroad line, a Burlington Northern Santa Fe route, through a section of Orange County known for producing oranges and strawberries.
-The Atchison, Topeka and Santa Fe Railroad line originally provided a vital link for transporting iron from the Midwest into the Los Angeles Area.
-In 1971 Amtrak assumed operation of the line, using it to transport passengers between Chicago and Los Angeles.
-Burlington Northern officially maintains the track and uses it for freight rail, in conjunction with the Amtrak and Metrolink passenger service.
+The Walnut Trail shares a wide corridor with an active railroad line, a BNSF route, through a section of Orange County known for producing oranges and strawberries.
+The Atchison, Topeka and Santa Fe Railroad line originally provided a vital link for transporting iron from the Midwest into the Los Angeles area.
+In 1971, Amtrak assumed operation of the line, using it to transport passengers between Chicago and Los Angeles.
+BNSF officially maintains the track and uses it for freight rail, in conjunction with Amtrak and Metrolink passenger service.

-To reach the Sand Canyon Avenue trailhead, take the Sand Canyon Avenue Exit from Interstate 5.
-Go west on Sand Canyon Avenue for 0.5 mile and across the Orange County Transportation Authority (OCTA) Metrolink Railroad tracks.
-The trail is on the right (west) and is marked by a sign that reads WALNUT TRAIL.
-There is no parking at this endpoint, but you might find on-street parking along Oak Canyon Road, which is about 100 yards west of the trail.
+To reach the Sand Canyon Avenue trailhead, take the Sand Canyon Avenue exit from Interstate 5.
+Go south on Sand Canyon Avenue for 0.5 mile and across the train tracks.
+The trail is on the right (west).
+There is no parking at this endpoint, but you might find on-street parking along Oak Canyon Road, which is about 100 yards south of the trail.

-To reach the Harvard Avenue endpoint, take the Culver Drive Exit from Interstate 5.
-Take Culver Drive west for 0.5 mile to Walnut Ave.
-Turn right (north) on Walnut and go 0.5 mile to Harvard Avenue.
-Go left (west) on Harvard for 0.5 mile, crossing the OCTA Metrolink tracks to the trail, which is marked here also with a WALNUT TRAIL sign.
+To reach the Harvard Avenue endpoint, take the Culver Drive exit from Interstate 5.
+Take Culver Drive south for 0.5 mile to Walnut Avenue.
+Turn right (west) on Walnut and go 0.5 mile to Harvard Avenue.
+Go left (south) on Harvard for 0.5 mile, crossing the train tracks to reach the trail.
 There is limited on-street parking here and on nearby neighborhood streets.

 Traillink is a free service provided by Rails-to-Trails conservancy